jetbrains-academy/algo-challenges-in-kotlin/Greedy Algorithms/Collecting Signatures/task_template.md

 # Collecting Signatures

 You are responsible for collecting signatures from all tenants in a building.
-For each tenant, you know a period of time when they are at home.
+For each tenant, you know the period of time when they are at home.
 You would like to collect all signatures by visiting the building as few times as possible.
-For simplicity, we assume that when you enter the building, you instantly collect the signatures of all tenants that are in the building at that time.
+For simplicity, we assume that when you enter the building, you instantly collect the signatures of all the tenants who are in the building at that time.

 Let's draw a diagram where each tenant will be represented as a segment of time period when they are available.
 Now we need to solve the following
-problem: find the minimum number of points needed to cover all given segments on a line.
+problem: find the minimum number of points needed to cover all the given segments on a line.

-Try our an <a href="https://discrete-math-puzzles.github.io/puzzles/touch-all-segments/index.html">interactive puzzle</a>
+Try our <a href="https://discrete-math-puzzles.github.io/puzzles/touch-all-segments/index.html">interactive puzzle</a>
 before solving this programming challenge!

 <div class="logo">